Tech Deep Dive

 Finally, it took Poly network 7 hours to react to today’s attack, and in the meantime the attacker had orchestrated several transactions on multiple chains to exploit this.

 Despite the narrative above, there is no definitive proof so far that the keys were stolen.
 It could have been a rugpull, or it could have been compromised off-chain software running on 3 out of 4 of the keepers.
 The effect is the same, as far as we can observe.
-What appears to be unequivocal in this hack is the fact that a logical bug was not exploited in the smart contracts carrying out the token transfers and that the keepers signed a maliciously-crafted proof.
+What appears to be unequivocal in the Poly network hack is the fact that a logical bug was not exploited in the smart contracts carrying out the token transfers and that the keepers signed a maliciously-crafted proof.
 If indeed the Poly network developers confirm the attack has to do with compromised signature keys, as is likely the case, this brings to question the suitability of centralized bridges controlling so much funds.
 The attack also suggests less-than-perfect monitoring by the Poly network team of the underlying bridge.
 Had the protocol been set up with a fast monitoring solution, such as Dedaub Watchdog, this would have significantly reduced the reaction time and possibly saved some funds.